 A Town Called Malice release date

-A Town Like Malice will be aired on Sky Max and Now in the UK late next year, so make sure you grab your legwarmers and a pina colada and enjoy the 1980s ride!
-We will update with news on an international release date in due course.
+A Town Called Malice is an eight-part drama that launches on Sky Max and NOW in the UK on Thursday March 16 at 9pm.
+It will also be available as a box set on Sky Box Sets.
+So make sure you grab your legwarmers and a pina colada and enjoy the 1980s ride!

 A Town Called Malice plot